floooh/floooh.github.io/_posts/2017-07-01-oryol-system-design.md

-All private code of a module usually lives in a subdirectory called 'private', this makes it easy to identify the public and private areas while browsing the code, and it helps mentally to cleanly separate public from private types when writing new code.
+All private code of a module usually lives in a subdirectory called 'private', this makes it easy to identify the public and private areas while browsing the code, and it helps mentally to separate public from private types when writing new code.

 The 'code hygiene' part is mostly about header inclusion, private or